Local Government Reform – South Thames Region

 Wider devolution

 Around 90% of those living in the north of England are covered by some form of devolution arrangement, compared with just 46% in the south of England.
-The Labour Government wants this to change and in February there were six new areas confirmed to join the government’s Devolution Priority Programme; Cumbria, Cheshire and Warrington, Norfolk and Suffolk, Greater Essex, Sussex and Brighton and Hampshire and Solent.
-As the Government’s press release, ‘Devolution revolution six areas to elect Mayors for first time’, outlines: it wants to deliver ‘on the government’s commitment to widen devolution’ and that these six areas bring ‘8.8 million under mayoral devolution, or another 15.38% of the population’, bringing the total population who will see the benefit from devolution ‘to over 44 million’.
+The Labour Government wants this to change and last February there were six new areas confirmed to join the government’s Devolution Priority Programme; Cumbria, Cheshire and Warrington, Norfolk and Suffolk, Greater Essex, Sussex and Brighton and Hampshire and Solent.
+As the Government’s Press Release, ‘Devolution revolution: six areas to elect Mayors for first time’, outlines, it wants to deliver ‘on the government’s commitment to widen devolution’ and that these six areas bring ‘8.8 million under mayoral devolution, or another 15.38% of the population’, bringing the total population who will see the benefit from devolution ‘to over 44 million’.

 Sussex and Brighton & Hove